shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/creative-html-service.md

 - Creatives are identified by their media_url (either a third-party adserver URL or a Content Delivery Network URL for a Flash or video file).
 - AppNexus checks media_urls on a regular basis.
 If a file disappears, the creative will be treated as unaudited.
 - Once a creative has passed AppNexus audit, certain changes to the creative cause it to be resubmitted for audit.
-For more details, see Changes That Cause Re-Audit.
+For more details, see [Changes That Cause Re-Audit](#changes-that-cause-re-audit) below.
 - For more details on auditing, see [Creative Standards and Auditing](../bidders/creative-standards-and-auditing.md).

 ## REST API